ellisonpyon/cs1302-latin-squares/README.md

 You should plan out your class before you begin to write it.
 While you already know a few things from the requirements that should be included in the class, there is a great deal more to actually consider.
 A class represents a kind of template or schematic for objects.
-This means that it needsto describe all of the things that an object would need in order to function properly.
+This means that it needs to describe all of the things that an object would need in order to function properly.
 This includes both behavior, which is captured by methods, as well as state, which is captured by instance variables.